ntop/ntopng/doc/nedge/src/bridging.rst

 .. warning::

-   Overlapping IP addresses across multiple VLANs are not handled. nedge will show them as a single host
+   Overlapping IP addresses across multiple VLANs are not handled. nEdge will show them as a single host